unavi-xyz/wired-protocol/content/profile/README.md

 # Profile

-A user can store information about themselves within a `profile.json` file.
+A user can store information about themselves within a profile.
 Here is an example `profile.json`:

 ```json
 {